 Compiled photo, from left: HishamFouad, Omar al-Shenety, Zyad al-Elemy

-Moreover, the State Security Prosecution ordered seizing the funds of a number of defendants including politicians and economy figures in the case.
-It also ordered banning the defendants from travelling outside the country.
+The State Security Prosecution had ordered detaining the defendants, seizing the funds of a number of defendants including politicians and economy figures in the case and banning them from travelling abroad.

 Defendants in the case include Moustafa Abdel Mo'ez, Osama al-Akabawi, Omar al-Shenety, Hossam Mo'nis, Zyad al-Elemy, Hisham Fouad, Hassan Barbari, Ahmed Tammam, Khaled Abu Shadi, Lo'ya Sabry and Taqwa Abdel Rady.

 The runaways are Ayman Nour, owner and manager of pro-Muslim Brotherhood Al-Sharq TV; pro-Muslim Brotherhood TV presenters Mo'taz Matar and Mohamed Nasser; and Muslim-Brotherhood-affiliated figures Mahmoud Hussein and Ali Bateekh.

 According to a statement by the Interior Ministry, the scheme worked on uniting the Brotherhood group members, funding them from the revenues of some economic entities as they sought to topple the state and its institutions on the June 30 Uprising anniversary.